Commands / Invoke-sqmRestoreDatabase

 -NewLogFilePathstringOptionalInstance default log pathTarget directory for .ldf file.

 -BackupBeforeRestoreswitchSwitch$falseFull backup of existing DB before restore.
-Skipped if DB is in AG.
+Runs the same whether the DB is in an AG or not.

 -NoUserExportswitchSwitch$falseSkip user export/import.
 Users are exported by default.